 An easy method to get an concept of whether your loft can be modified is to see whether any similar houses on your street have had loft conversions.
 If you do spot examples, it’s most likely to be a possibility.
 If you can, it’s probably worth going one action further and asking to have a look at the loft of anybody in your street that has actually had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a tape measure and run it from the flooring to the ceiling at the highest part of the space.
 If it’s 2.2 metres or more, your loft could be high enough to transform.
-Victorian houses tend to be lower than those developed from the 1930s onwards, so may not have enough head height.
+Victorian houses tend to be lower than those developed from the 1930s onwards, so may not have enough headroom height.

 Depending on when it was developed, your house will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to be able to tell straight away what type of roofing you have.

 There are 4 main types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
-The one you select is likely to be determined by a variety of elements, including the type and age of the house you reside in, and your spending plan.
+The one you select is likely to be determined by a variety of elements, including the type and age of the house you live in, and your spending plan.

 A dormer loft conversion is an extension that protrudes from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for practically any house with a sloping roofing.